antgonzales/antgonzales.github.io/_posts/2014-05-5-how-to-create-a-loading-screen-animation-with-spinkit.markdown

 * The position tells the browser that even if the user scrolls, the screen stays in the window

 ## Adding the Spinkit styles
-We have a blank screen but no loading animation and the screen doesn’t go away.
+We have a blank screen but no CSS loading animation and the screen doesn’t go away.
 Let’s add the sweet Spinkit animation first.

 I’m going to go with the soft, pulsing circle… so calming.
 Even if my visitors never get to the page, they’ll get really comfortable in their seats and might even forget they are trying to load a website as they fall into a trance.